How it works

 The Takeover

-After graduation, the entire board is always liquid because every tile has a price.
+The entire board is always liquid because every tile has a price.
 Anyone can take over any number of tiles at any time.

 Why does it matter?